 My love of birds started as early as I can remember.
 My mother was a member of the RSPB (The Royal Society for the Protection of Birds) and signed me up as a member of the YOC (Young Ornithologists Club) and I used to eagerly await each month’s A5 Bird Life magazine to arrive in the post — I still have my treasured YOC member's badge!
 As a child I used to love leafing through Mum's Reader's Digest Book of British Birds and I later learned that there were bird lovers on the Australian side of my family too.
-Perhaps most thrilling of all was finding a rare copy of Popular British Ornithology, published in 1853, written and illustrated by English naturalist Philip Henry Gosse, grandfather of artist Sylvia Gosse, both of whom I am proudly related to.
+Perhaps most thrilling of all was finding a rare copy of Popular British Ornithology, published in 1853, written and illustrated by English naturalist Philip Henry Gosse, grandfather of artist Sylvia Gosse, both of whom I am distantly, but proudly, related to.

 Painting thrills me.
 The process is completely immersive and full of surprises, with unexpected revelations in colour and texture as a work unfolds.
 I love to observe the beauty and delicacy of often overlooked objects, visually dissecting and interpreting them on canvas in my own style.
 As Frédéric Chopin concluded about music, “Simplicity is the final achievement.
 After one has played a vast quantity of notes and more notes, it is simplicity that emerges as the crowning reward of art.”
 With my simple depictions, I hope to inspire others to recognise that beauty is all around us.

 My preferred media are acrylic, gouache and pencil and my style is usually strong in colour and sharp in detail.

 My favourite artists and influences are: Jeffrey Smart, Elizabeth Gould, Eliot Hodgkin, Sybil Andrews, Arthur Rackham, Tony Meeuwissen... amongst many others!